 - Committed to learning new skills, engaging in professional development, and staying up-to-date on emerging topics in environmental education, arboriculture, and local sustainability issues

 - Able to prioritize and manage multiple duties and tasks simultaneously

 We are a very active and mobile team that conducts work throughout the city.
 In order to provide programming for all of Omaha, we ask that candidates possess the following:

 - Must have a valid driver’s license and access to a personal vehicle.
 KOB is supportive of active multi-modal transportation (walk, bike, bus, carpool) and even provides a public transportation commuting benefit, but given the nature of our work and this position, reliable access to a vehicle is necessary.

-- Must be able to work in a variety of settings, including an office environment with potential for long hours in front of a computer, at offsite venues to conduct environmental education programming, and outdoor locations for tree plantings and community events.
+- Must be able to work in a variety of settings, including an office environment with potential for several hours in front of a computer, at offsite venues to conduct environmental education programming, and outdoor locations for tree plantings and community events.

-- Must be able to lift up to 30 pounds in order to assist with setting up and tearing down for community events and moving equipment for tree planting/service-learning projects.
+- Must be able to lift up to 30 pounds in order to assist with setting up for community events and moving equipment for tree planting/service-learning projects.

 Required Education & Experience

-- A minimum of an associate’s degree in communications, marketing, sustainability, education, environmental science, environmental justice, ecology, sustainability, landscape architecture/design, horticulture, nonprofit management, or another relevant field
+- A minimum of an associate’s degree in education, environmental science, environmental justice, ecology, sustainability, landscape architecture/design, horticulture, nonprofit management, or another related field

-- At least two years of professional experience involving writing, marketing, communications, social media & website management, fundraising, special event planning, community outreach, and/or nonprofit program management
+- At least two years of professional experience involving formal or informal teaching, nonprofit program management, urban forestry, horticulture, landscape design, special event planning, community outreach, and/or volunteer coordination

 Additional Preferences (not required, but a major plus)